 Lastly, watermelon will need about 8-10 hours of direct sunlight to grow to their maximum potential.
 This fruit really loves being warm!
 I highly suggest you pick a large open space for planting that gets direct sunlight for the majority of your day time hours.

 I hope that these tips for growing watermelon will help you to enjoy a bountiful harvest of watermelon this year, and for years to come!
+I also have some great tips to grow peppers.
 You might also like to learn what some of the perennial plants that repel mosquitoes are, and what some of the best host plants for butterflies are.